-A counter-threat can in some cases be a very powerful idea.
-However, you should be very careful when you consider making a counter-threat.
-Counter-threats can backfire pretty easily.
-Black will think like this:
+A counter-threat can sometimes be a very powerful idea.
+However, you should be very careful when you consider making a counter-threat because a counter-threat can backfire!

-“Okay, I have the threat Nxe3, but white attacks my queen.
-If I can move my queen and make a new threat with my queen, white will have to deal with 2 threats!”
+“Okay, I am still threatening Nxe3, but white is attacking my queen.
+Therefore, if I can move my queen to safety AND make a new threat WITH my queen, white will have to deal with 2 threats!”

 In other words, black will try to make a move with his queen that wins a tempo.

 In chess, tempo means “a move”.
 Winning a tempo then means you gain a free move by making a threat that forces your opponent to make a defensive move.
 At the same time you achieve something useful.

 Diagram above: 2… Qh5!
 Black wins a tempo by moving his queen out of danger while making a new threat – Qxh2#

 Now white’s problems are even worse than before!
 On the previous move he had only one threat to deal with.
 Now he has to deal with two threats: 1.Qxh2# and 2.Nxe3.
 This is a typical example that illustrates how a counter-threat can backfire.
 There are now too many targets in white’s position and he can’t defend all of them.

 Threats vs. Winning a Tempo